unilaiva/unilaiva-songbook/README.md

 way (we use the vertical line only for outmost repeats).
 Insert command `\glueverses` between these verses / choruses, if you want them to appear as one verse.
-To signal repeat of more than two times, add a `\rep{n}` (replacing *n* with the actual repeat count) on the last line of the 'chorus' by itself.
+To signal repeat of more than two times, add a `\rep{n}` (replacing *n* with the actual repeat count) alone on the first line of the 'chorus'.

 When some other phrase (than a verse) is repeated, or you need inner nested repeats, the repeated part is to be put between `\lrep` and `\rrep` macros.